OpenIPC/improver-legacy/README.md

 ### Windows

-Please download and install PuTTy before running the Configurator
+Please download and install PuTTy before running the Improver

 ---

-Run the "OpenIPC Configurator.exe" file.
+Run the "OpenIPC Improver.exe" file.

 Enter the IP of the camera/NVR/Radxa Zero 3w.